The Ballad of Lefty Brown: Plot

 Tom finds Lefty and Jeremiah.
 Lefty is excited for him to join the posse, but he refuses, claiming he is only there to bring Lefty in.
 Disappointed that Tom won't help their friend Ed, they tie him up.
 After hearing his name and claiming he is a western hero from a novel he has, Jeremiah inspires Tom to join their quest.
-At a juncture, Lefty leaves Tom and Jeremiah to chase a lead in which Tom has no faith, which leads Lefty directly to the killer's gang's hideout.
+At a junction, Lefty leaves Tom and Jeremiah to chase a lead in which Tom has no faith, which leads Lefty directly to the killer's gang's hideout.
 The three regroup: Jeremiah will tend the horses, Lefty will go in back and Tom in front.
 Just as Tom is about to spring the trap, a man rides up who Tom recognizes as an employee of the governor's.
 A shootout ensues in which Jeremiah (who sneaked back) and the governor's man are shot, Tom kills several of the gang and Lefty apprehends the killer.
 Two of the gang escape.

 Lefty tends to Jeremiah's wound, and as he begins to tell a heroic story about Edward, Jeremiah asks him to tell the story about how he got shot in his leg instead.
 At first hesitant and telling him it isn't that interesting, Lefty agrees.
 Lefty had pursued an outlaw when Edward was unavailable.
 They were ambushed on their stagecoach, and they ended up hiding in a box canyon outside of which the outlaws waited for them knowing they'd run out of food.
 Lefty couldn't wait any longer, and was shot as he also shot the outlaw, giving him his limp and the name "Lefty".
 Meanwhile, Tom interrogates the killer, named Frank Baines.
 They antagonize one another, with Tom noting that an employee of the governor's was sent to pay Frank, who killed Ed.
 Tom burns the money and gets drunk, leaving abruptly.
 Lefty and the injured Jeremiah are left to bring Frank in.
 Shortly after leaving, however, the escaped gang set upon them.
 Tom goes to see Jimmy and asks if he hired Frank to kill Ed.
 Though Jimmy denies it, he alludes to there being a difference of opinion between him and Ed, leaving Tom unconvinced.